 You know how the NetApp Cloud Backup service is easy to enable and scale to make your data compliant and safe?
 The same can be said for Azure NetApp Files Backup.

 Cloud Backup eliminates needless complexity, delivers long-term cost effectiveness, and preserves storage efficiencies.
 So does Azure NetApp Files Backup, but — key differentiator alert — it achieves all that from the CLI within the Azure Portal.

 Azure NetApp Files Backup breakdown:

 There you have it.
 Azure NetApp Files Backup is a fully managed dream solution for cloud architects, application owners, developers, DevOps practitioners, IT generalists, and — let’s not forget — Azure NetApp Files users whose anonymity cannot hide the immense value of their feedback.

 Robert is a senior product marketing manager with over 20 years of product marketing and product management experience.
-Robert is focused on NetApp’s Cloud Data Services working to enable customers to deliver business outcomes for all IT workloads on cloud, multi-cloud and hybrid cloud environments.
+He is focused on NetApp’s Cloud Data Services, working to enable customers to deliver business outcomes for all IT workloads in cloud, multicloud, and hybrid cloud environments.
 Robert is an avid cyclist and loves to be outdoors.